 3.1.
-The majority of the complaints received during the period January 2018 - June 2018 refer to unauthorised development (12 sites) and breaches of operational planning conditions on existing mineral and waste sites (14 sites).
-Planning applications are due on 2 of the sites to remedy the situation, with a further 4 applications being prepared for 4 sites on associated matters.
+The majority of the complaints received during the period July 2018 - October 2018 refer to unauthorised development (11 sites) and breaches of operational planning conditions on existing mineral and waste sites (5 sites).
+Enforcement action was initiated on 1 site to secure planning control although planning applications are to be submitted putting further action on hold on 3 of the sites.
+A further 8 planning applications were submitted to address issues raised by complaints or routine monitoring.
 The remainder were enquiries made about general site operations, fly-tipping, odour and waste related development that were dealt with in-house or referred to either the Environment Agency (EA) or Local Planning Authorities as non-County matters.